rohantmp/enhancements/enhancements/local-storage/automatic-detection.md

 ## Summary

-When working with bare-metal OpenShift clusters, due to the absence of storage-provisioners like that in the cloud there needs a lot of manual work to be done for consuming local storage from nodes.
-The idea is to automate the manual that is required for consuming local-storage from the OpenShift cluster.
+When working with bare-metal OpenShift clusters, due to the absence of storage provisioners like that in the cloud, there is a lot of manual work to be done for consuming local storage from nodes.
+The idea is to automate the manual steps that are required for consuming local storage in an OpenShift cluster by extending the local storage operator (LSO).

 ## Motivation

-For consuming local storage from the nodes available in the OpenShift cluster a good amount of manual work has to be done for creating local PVs out of it, making hot-swapping of disks tough.
+To facilitate the consumption of locally-attached storage devices on OpenShift nodes in a cloud-native way.

 ### Goals

-- Automatically detection of available disks from nodes which can be used as PVs for OpenShift-cluster.
+- Automatic detection of available disks from nodes which can be used as PVs for OpenShift-cluster.
 - Should respond to the attach/detach events of the disks/devices.
-- Should have options for excluding a particular kind of disks.
+- Should have options for filtering particular kind of disks based on properties such as name, size, manufacturer, etc.

 ### Non-Goals